r-k-b/tech-talk-elm/PITCHME.md

 It's common to start with the model and work our way up to the view, rather than starting with the view and working backwards.

+When we think like that, architectural problems get caught early, and are much cheaper to fix.

 ---

 New hires can get up to speed rapidly, and start fearlessly modifying the code